SEO resources are allocated differently for every project

 Often publishers will require some fee for placement.
 This is often the case with sponsored posts but can also be to cover administrative costs, rush-orders, and miscellaneous expenditures.

-We use crowdsourcing for a number of activities including research, pinging, initial traffic, social media promotion, some aspects of link building, and more.
+We sometimes use crowdsourcing for a number of activities including research, pinging, initial traffic, social media promotion, some aspects of link building, and more.

 We use bots mainly for link checking.
 When a link is placed our bots continuously monitor them to assure the link hasn't been removed, noindex'd, or other link quality issues.
 We also use bots for rank checking, traffic development and checking, and quality measurement.
 Included under bots are proxies.
 Proxies help us see search results from various locations to provide the most accurate and effective results.